richardbenson91477/4c/4c_lang.md

 Variable names describe their own types:

   * **\_**function-var
-        Names beginning with underscore (_) have type ':function.
+        Names beginning with underscore (\_) have type ':function.
+        Example: _main

   * number-var
         Otherwise plain names have type ':number by default.
+        Example: x

   * number-array-var**.**
-        Names ending with period (.) have type ':number-array  .
+        Names ending with period (.) have type ':number-array.
+        Example: square-roots.

   * boolean-var**^**
         Names ending with carat (^) have type ':boolean.
+        Example: full-screen^

   * string-var**$**
         Names ending with a dollar sign ($) have type ':string.
+        Example: error-msg$

   * **:**type-name
-        Names beginning with a colon (:) have their own type.
+        Names beginning with a colon (:) have their own type (see _def-type_).
+        Example: :users

   * **:**type-name**:**instance-name
-        Names beginning with :type: have the type :type.
+        Names beginning with :type-name-: have the type :type-name.
+        Example: :users:hans

   * **:**type-name**:**instance-name**.**var-instance
         Names beginning with :type-name:instance-name. are variables belonging to _:instance-name_ of type _:type-name_ and have their own type determined by the name _var-instance_.
+        Example: :users:hans:full-name^

 ## Built-in functions
 (**def** _var-name_ _value_)
-description: reference _value_ with the variable _var-name_
+Description: reference _value_ with the variable _var-name_
-returns: 'nil
+Returns: 'nil
+Example: (def \_main (do [] [(print ("Hello, world!" + 'nl))] 0))
+gives the ':function returned by _do_ the label \_main

 (**set** _var-name_ _value_)
-description: assign _value_ to the variable referenced by _var-name_
+Description: assign _value_ to the variable referenced by _var-name_
-returns: 'nil
+Returns: 'nil
+Example: (set two-times-two (\* 2 2))
+gives the variable y-times-two the value 4

 (def-type :type-name [var-list]) -> 'nil
 (do [arg-list] [fn-list] default-return-value) -> ':function instance